tomkoid/stravnik/README.md

 ## Supported notification services

-This project is very small and only support these two notification services:
+This project is very small and only supports these two notification services:

 - [Matrix](https://matrix.org/)
 - [Ntfy](https://ntfy.sh/)